basharif/GUV-symmetry-breaking-analysis/README.md

 ## Additional Information

+Code for generating simulations of ActA and Actin in supplemental figure 15 is found in "simActA_Actin_NOmarkernormalization.m".
 Additional details regarding the approaches used can be found in the Supplementary Information section of the paper.
 Please read the citation details below if you would like to use a part of this repository in your research.

 The GUV TIFF and kymograph dataset containing all input files and outputs based on this code can be found on Dryad: https://doi.org/10.5061/dryad.tqjq2bw66